This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Temple of Horus at Edfu / 7-Day Egypt Itinerary

-Day 5 - Go on the Sunrise Hot Air Balloon Ride, Visit Valley of the Kings, Temple of Hatshepsut, and Stop by Colossi of Memnon
+Day 5 - Sunrise Hot Air Balloon Ride, Valley of the Kings, Temple of Hatshepsut, Colossi of Memnon

-In my opinion, day 5 is one of the most exciting days of the 7-day Egypt itinerary.
-It is jam-packed with awesome activities and exploration of famous archaeological sites in Luxor.
+In my view, day 5 of this 7-day Egypt itinerary stands out as one of the most exhilarating and action-packed.
+It is a day brimming with incredible activities and the exploration of renowned archaeological wonders in Luxor.

 Sunrise Hot Air Balloon Ride Over Luxor